Bonnie423/worldwide-routing/README.md

 </details>
 <br />

-- [ ] Complete the `<Nav>` component so that it contains a list of continent names (like in the image) based on the information from `data/continents.ts`.
+- [X ] Complete the `<Nav>` component so that it contains a list of continent names (like in the image) based on the information from `data/continents.ts`.
 Add a list item for Home, too
   <details style="padding-left: 2em">
     <summary>Tip</summary>